On the Hardness of Sampling from Mixture Distributions via Langevin Dynamics: Related Works

 \section{Related Works}

-\textbf{Langevin Dynamics: } The convergence guarantees for Langevin diffusion, a continuous version of Langevin dynamics, are classical results extensively studied in the literature \citep{bhattacharya1978criteria, roberts1996exponential, bakry1983diffusions, bakry2008simple}.
-Langevin dynamics, also known as Langevin Monte Carlo, is a discretization of Langevin diffusion typically modeled as a Markov Chain Monte Carlo \citep{welling2011bayesian}.
-For unimodal distributions, e.g., the probability density function that is log-concave or satisfies log-Sobolev inequality, the convergence of Langevin dynamics is provably fast \citep{dalalyan2017theoretical, durmus2017nonasymptotic, vempala2019rapid}.
-However, for multimodal distributions, the non-asymptotic convergence analysis is much more challenging \citep{cheng2018sharp}. \citet{raginsky2017non} gave an upper bound on the convergence time of Langevin dynamics for arbitrary non-log-concave distributions with certain regularity assumptions, which, however, could be exponentially large without imposing more restrictive assumptions. \citet{lee2018beyond} studied the special case of a mixture of Gaussians of equal variance and provided heuristic analysis of sampling from general non-log-concave distributions.
+\textbf{Convergence Guarantees of Langevin Dynamics: } The convergence guarantees of Langevin diffusion, a continuous version of Langevin dynamics, are classical results that have been extensively studied in the literature \citep{bhattacharya1978criteria, roberts1996exponential, bakry1983diffusions, bakry2008simple}.
+Langevin dynamics, also known as Langevin Monte Carlo, is a discretization of Langevin diffusion typically modeled as a Markov Chain Monte Carlo (MCMC) method.
+For uni-modal distributions, e.g., log-concave probability density functions, the convergence of Langevin dynamics is provably fast \citep{dalalyan2017theoretical, durmus2017nonasymptotic, cheng2018underdamped, cheng2018convergence}.
+However, for multi-modal distributions, the non-asymptotic convergence analysis becomes significantly more challenging. \citep{lee2018beyond} studied Langevin dynamics under mixtures of Gaussians with equal variance and showed that the iteration complexity of Langevin dynamics is $\text{poly}(d,1/\varepsilon)$.
+For more general distributions, \citep{cheng2018sharp} and \citep{ma2019sampling} analyzed target distributions $p$ that are strongly log-concave outside of a region of radius $R$, proving that the iteration complexity of Langevin dynamics is $\exp(cR^2) \text{poly}(d,1/\varepsilon)$, which can become exponential in $d$ when the radius $R$ scales as $\gO(\sqrt{d})$.

-\textbf{Mode-Seekingness of Langevin Dynamics: } The investigation of the mode-seekingness of generative models starts with different generative adversarial network (GAN) \citep{goodfellow2014generative} model formulations and divergence measures, from both the practical \citep{goodfellow2016nips, poole2016improved} and theoretical \citep{shannon2020non, li2023mode, li2024convergence} perspectives.
-In the context of Langevin dynamics, mode-seekingness is closely related to a lower bound on the transition time between two modes, e.g., two local maximums. \citet{bovier2002metastability, bovier2004metastability, gayrard2005metastability} studied the mean hitting time of the continuous Langevin diffusion. \citet{lee2018beyond} proved the existence of a mixture of two Gaussian distributions whose covariance matrices differ by a constant factor, Langevin dynamics cannot find both modes in polynomial time.
+\textbf{Hardness of Langevin Dynamics in Mixture Distributions: } For continuous Langevin diffusion, \citep{bovier2002metastability, bovier2004metastability, gayrard2005metastability} studied the mean hitting time and provided a lower bound on the transition time between two modes, e.g., two local maxima.
+In the context of Langevin dynamics, \citep{lee2018beyond} proved the existence of a mixture of two Gaussian distributions with covariance matrices differing by a constant factor, wherein Langevin dynamics cannot find both modes in polynomial time. \citep{song2019generative} studied the slow mixing and incorrect relative weight recovery of Langevin dynamics in bi-modal distributions separated by low-density regions.
+Additionally, \citep{song2020improved} studied the role of noise levels in annealed Langevin dynamics, showing their effect on sample diversity in multi-modal distributions.